-These rules are effective as of August 25, 2017.
+These rules are effective as of July 13, 2018.

 Published by Wizards of the Coast LLC, PO Box 707, Renton, WA 98057-0707, USA.
-Wizards of the Coast, Magic: The Gathering, Magic, Oracle, Arabian Nights, Antiquities, Homelands, Exodus, Odyssey, Mirrodin, Kamigawa, Ravnica: City of Guilds, Time Spiral, Future Sight, Lorwyn, Shadowmoor, Zendikar, Scars of Mirrodin, Innistrad, Return to Ravnica, Khans of Tarkir, Magic Origins, Shadows over Innistrad, Eldritch Moon, and Magic: The Gathering-Conspiracy are trademarks of Wizards of the Coast LLC in the USA and other countries. ©2017 Wizards.
+Wizards of the Coast, Magic: The Gathering, Magic, Oracle, Arabian Nights, Antiquities, Homelands, Exodus, Odyssey, Mirrodin, Kamigawa, Ravnica: City of Guilds, Time Spiral, Future Sight, Lorwyn, Shadowmoor, Zendikar, Scars of Mirrodin, Innistrad, Return to Ravnica, Khans of Tarkir, Magic Origins, Shadows over Innistrad, Eldritch Moon, Magic: The Gathering-Conspiracy, Ixalan, Unglued, Unstable, Dominaria, and Planeswalker Decks are trademarks of Wizards of the Coast LLC in the USA and other countries.
+Unhinged is a trademark of Horn Abbot Ltd. and is used with permission. ©2018 Wizards.
 U.S. Pat.
 No. RE 37,957.